-Over a quarter of young Finnish people support the national-populist True Finns (PS) party, according to recent polls.
+Over a quarter of young Finnish people support the national-populist Finns Party (PS), according to recent polls.
 This is important both for Finland’s upcoming elections on April 2nd, and—perhaps more importantly—for challenging the progressive narrative of the ‘liberal youth.’

-Recent numbers, according to Helsinki market researcher Kantar, show that 29% of Finnish voters aged 18 to 29 intend to vote for the True Finns.
+Recent numbers, according to Helsinki market researcher Kantar, show that 29% of Finnish voters aged 18 to 29 intend to vote for the Finns Party.
 This puts them eight points ahead of the second most popular party with the youth, the Greens, who stand at 18%.

 Many in Finland say this surge of youth support for PS is due to the simplicity of their message.
 Speaking to Finnish outlet Helsinki Times, a member of the PS Youth Wing said young people resonated with party values that are “simple and easy to digest.”
 He also said PS was backed by young people, as their common sense is strong and uncorrupted by the compromises of later life.
 Another young voter said he favours the “realism” PS will bring to politics.